dotenv-org/dotenv-vault/README.md

 ### `dotenv-vault open [environment]`

-Open your project in the UI at Dotenv Vault.
+Open your project in the UI at dotenv-vault.

 Example: